Tag Archives: Edmund Goulding

 With compelling characters and a nice flow to a short one-hour and thirty-five-minute experience, the films suffer from too much melodrama and soap opera style overacting to warrant a sturdy recommendation.

-The overwrought drama may have been interesting at the time of release but now feels dated and dusty.
+The overwrought drama may have been riveting at the time of release, but now feels dated and dusty.

-As the years go by Delia’s scheming results in Tina not knowing her real mother and Charlotte suffering away like an old maid yearning to confess the truth the Tina before the young woman marries.
+As the years go by, Delia’s scheming results in Tina not knowing her birth mother, and Charlotte suffers away like an old maid yearning to confess the truth to Tina before the young woman marries.

-The highlight of the film naturally is Ms. Davis as she makes her character’s plight emotional and sympathetic.
+The film’s highlight naturally is Ms. Davis, as she makes her character’s plight emotional and sympathetic.

-Especially for 1939, the character is written as a strong and intelligent female with a will all her own.
-Davis portrays all qualities with passion and gusto only adding to the perplexing wishy-washy indecisiveness of the character.
+Especially in 1939, the character is written as a strong and intelligent female with a will of her own.
+Davis portrays all qualities with passion and gusto, only adding to the perplexing, wishy-washy indecisiveness of the character.

-The reasoning Charlotte is supposed to be to ensure Tina is given a proper upper-middle-class, respectable upbringing all the while being a part of her life.
+Charlotte is supposed to ensure that Tina receives a proper, upper-middle-class, respectable upbringing while being a part of her life.

 The film does wonders to portray the roles of aunt and mother as opposites.
-As a teenager, Tina lavishes Delia with praise while considering Charlotte as matronly and dull as dishwater due to her overbearing and militant respect for rigidity.
+As a teenager, Tina praises Delia while considering Charlotte matronly and dull as dishwater due to her overbearing and militant respect for rigidity.

 Regardless, many facets of the story seem like plot setups to create drama and story points leading to vendettas and reoccurring conflict between Delia and Charlotte.